Since 2013 TGS hands out a so-called TGS Award. The objective is to stimulate promising UT Master students to do their PhD at the UT.

 The TGS Award, consisting of a full PhD position of 4 years, is handed out during the Opening of the Academic Year by the Rector Magnificus.
 In case the winner of the TGS Award will obtain external funding for the PhD project, or for other reasons cannot accept the TGS Award, the Award will be transferred to the next in line.

-Nominees should fulfill the following requirements:
+Nominees should fulfil the following requirements:

 - talented and excellent UT MSc student with the ambition to pursue a PhD trajectory at the University of Twente independently working on a research proposal.